rekalogika/rekalogika.dev/docs/file-bundle/21-entity-association-internal.md

 ## Where The Files Are Stored

 `FileLocationResolverInterface` decides where to store the file.
-It takes the entity instance and the name of the property holding the file, and outputs a `FilePointer` describing where the file in that property will be stored.
+It takes the entity instance and the name of the property holding the file and outputs a `FilePointer` describing where the file in that property will be stored.
 The default implementation `DefaultFileLocationResolver` stores files into the filesystem with the identifier 'default' and the key similar to the following: